jlf599/JetstreamAPITutorial/PEARC18.md

 --wait
 ```

-*Note that ${OS_USERNAME}-api-U-1 is the name of the running instance.
+*Note that ${OS_USERNAME}-headnode is the name of the running instance.
 A best practice for real usage is to pick a name that helps you identify that server.
 Each instance you boot should have a unique name; otherwise, you will have to control your instances via the UUID

 *Note on patching